 Complaints about noxious weeds in Sheridan County can be made by calling the Weed Superintendent's office at (308) 123-4567 or by completing the weed complaint form provided here and submitting it to the Sheridan County Noxious Weed Control Authority.
 You can print this form out and mail it to the office.

-In addition to the duties of Weed Superintendent, Kristi also fields Black-Tailed Prairie Dog complaints that may arise.
+In addition to the duties of Weed Superintendent, Seth also fields Black-Tailed Prairie Dog complaints that may arise.
 Those complaints are forwarded to the Sheridan County Black-Tailed Prairie Dog Advisory Council for review.